 Filing for divorce can be emotional and frustrating.
 However, an uncontested divorce is a popular option for couples who want to end their marriage without spending a lot of money on attorney's fees.
 It also appeals to people who wish to part ways without unnecessary hostility or anger.
-Although North Dakota law does not feature any form of an expedited divorce process, an uncontested divorce can proceed relatively quickly if both husband and wife agree on all important points.
+Although there is no specific, expedited divorce process available in North Dakota, an uncontested divorce can proceed relatively quickly if both spouses agree on all the essential points.

 Like all states, North Dakota allows people to file for a "no-fault" divorce—which will enable spouses to end their marriage without getting into all the reasons for the divorce.
 Instead of assigning blame to one side (a fault divorce), the parties merely state that they have "irreconcilable differences."
 (N.D.
 Cent.
 Code § 14-05-03.)
 Irreconcilable differences is a fancy way of saying that you and your spouse no longer get along, and despite your efforts, there's no chance for reconciliation.
 (N.D.
 Cent.
 Code § 14-05-09.1.)

 In addition to providing a reason for your divorce, the filing party, known as the plaintiff, must have lived in North Dakota for at least six months before filing the complaint.
 (N.D.
 Cent.
 Code § 14-05-17.)

 At this point, an uncontested divorce in North Dakota differs from a contested action.
 If the parties have agreed on all the outstanding issues in their case, they do not have to appear before the judge.
 Instead, they can file an Affidavit of Proof for Stipulated Judgment with the court.
-By "stipulating" to the divorce, the parties acknowledge that they agree on everything.
-This form of uncontested divorce requires complete agreement from both sides.
+By "stipulating" to the divorce, the parties acknowledge that they agree on everything, including child custody, child support, spousal support, and property division.
 If there are any lingering questions or disputes over the issues in the case, the couple cannot file a stipulated divorce.

-If you still have questions about the uncontested divorce process or filing for divorce, you can click here to contact a local family law attorney.
+If you still have questions about the uncontested divorce process or filing for divorce, you should contact a local family law attorney.